linode/docs/docs/guides/applications/social-networking/how-to-install-pixelfed/index.md

     Active: active (running) since Thu 2022-12-01 10:24:42 UTC; 3s ago
     {{< /output >}}

-### Creating a Pixelfed Administrator and Using the Pixelfed Web Interface
+### Create a Pixelfed Administrator and Use the Pixelfed Web Interface

 To access the Pixelfed administration dashboard, first create an administrative account using the `php artisan user:create` command.
 Additional user accounts can be created using the Pixelfed web interface.
-Follow these steps to create an administrator account.
+Follow the steps below to create an administrator account.

 1. Change to the root directory of the Pixelfed domain.
 Run the `artisan` account creation script.
 In the following example, replace `example.com` with the name of the domain.

         cd /var/www/html/example.com
         sudo php artisan user:create

-2. When prompted, provide the following information.
+1. When prompted, provide the following information.

     - **Name**: This is the public-facing name for the account.
     - **Username**: This is the internal name of the account.
     - **Email**: This is the email address for the account.
     - **Password/Confirm Password**: Provide a secure password for the account.
     - **Make this user an admin? (yes/no)**: Answer `yes` to create an administrative account.
     - **Manually verify email address? (yes/no)**: It is safe to answer `no` in this case because the account is being created internally.
-To answer `yes`, email must be enabled on both Pixelfed and the Linode.
+To answer `yes`, email must be enabled on both Pixelfed and Linode.
-    - **Are you sure you want to create this user? (yes/no)**: Answer `yes`.
+    - **Are you sure you want to create this user? (yes/no)**: Answer `yes` to create the user of the account.

     {{< output >}}
 Created new user!
     {{< /output >}}

-3. Using a web browser, navigate to the site domain name.
+1. Using a web browser, navigate to the site domain name.
 The browser should display the Pixelfed login page.
 Enter the email address and password for the administrator account.

     ![The Pixelfed Login Page](Pixelfed-Login.png)

-4. Pixelfed now displays the home page for the account.
+1. Pixelfed now displays the home page for the account.

     ![The Pixelfed Home Page](Pixelfed-Home.png)

-5. To access the administration dashboard, click **Admin Dashboard** on the left-hand menu.
+1. To access the administration dashboard, click **Admin Dashboard** on the left-hand menu.
 When prompted, enter the account password.
 Pixelfed displays the dashboard.

     ![The Pixelfed Dashboard](Pixelfed-Dashboard.png)